 I grew up in London, with absolutely no interest in either diet or health.
 I originally studied modern languages and after graduation headed off to Italy, where I spent a few good years absorbing the culture and way of life and eating the most fantastic food that until then I never knew existed.

 In my early, pre-nutrition student days, I lurched from one bad lead to another in my quest to resolve all these issues.
 I saw a succession of doctors and therapists who turned out to be as clueless as I was.
 At the time, I was a nutrition philistine, and had no idea that all my problems were connected.
-But then, nor did any of the specialists I consulted.
-Studying nutrition, it turned out, was to be my salvation.
+Studying nutrition, it turned out, was my salvation.
 I was able to fit the pieces together and recalibrate mind and body.
 Today, I continue to enjoy excellent health.
 But first, I had to understand the root cause of all my health issues and see how they were connected.
 It’s obvious really, when you see it work.
 And it’s an approach I use with my clients, and in my writing.